Uma Chowdhry: Other contributions

 the National Inventors Hall of Fame and the Laboratory Operations Board for the Department of Energy for the US Government.
-She was appointed to the Laboratory Operations Board for the U.S. Department of Energy, Washington, D.C. in 2002.
+She was appointed to the Laboratory Operations Board for the U.S. Department of Energy, Washington, D.C., in 2002.

-Chowdhry has served on advisory boards of engineering schools at MIT, University of Pennsylvania, Princeton University and the University of Delaware.
+Chowdhry served on advisory boards of engineering schools at MIT, University of Pennsylvania, Princeton University and the University of Delaware.

-Uma Chowdhry and her husband, Vinay Chowdhry, live in Wilmington, Delaware.
+Uma Chowdhry and her husband, Vinay Chowdhry, lived in Wilmington, Delaware.
 She was elected to the board of trustees for Christiana Care Health Services in Delaware in 2003.

+Chowdhry died on January 7, 2024, after a long illness preceded by a stroke.

 Awards and honors

-For her contributions to the science of ceramics, Chowdhry was elected Fellow of the American Ceramic Society in 1989, where she chaired the Academy's Emerging Technologies Committee, 2002–2004.
+For her contributions to the science of ceramics, Chowdhry was elected Fellow of the American Ceramic Society in 1989, where she chaired the academy's emerging technologies committee, 2002–2004.

 She was elected a member to the National Academy of Engineering in 1996 for the application of advanced ceramic technologies to novel catalyst structures, large-scale chemical synthesis, and multilayer electronic circuit manufacture.
-Besides her membership, she has served on the program advisory board and election subcommittees.
+Besides her membership, she served on the program advisory board and election subcommittees.
 She was also elected to the American Academy of Arts and Sciences in 2003.

 Chowdhry received the 2011 IRI Medal for her leadership contributions at DuPont.
 Chowdhry received the 2011 Earle B. Barnes Award for Leadership in Chemical Research Management from the American Chemical Society.